Austin and the Texas Hill Country

 Since I love to eat, I suggest the following local places.

-Guero’s Mexican Food—Lots of tables and Tex-Mex staples, located at 1412 S. Congress Ave.
+Lots of tables and Tex-Mex staples, like Tacos Al Pastor and a good Margarita.
+Located at 1412 S. Congress Ave.

-Home Slice Pizza—A home-grown Austin chain baking up thin crust pizza.
+A home-grown Austin chain baking up thin-crust pizza.
 Located at 1415 S. Congress Ave.

 The Murals of South Congress

-Check out the Willie for President Mural located at the intersection of Elizabeth and S. Congress Ave.
-And really there’s loads of murals up and down S. Congress Ave.
-So play mural hide-and-seek with the kids.
+Located at the intersection of Elizabeth and S. Congress Ave.
+There are loads of murals up and down S. Congress Ave.
+So, play Mural Hide-and-Seek.

 Congress Avenue Bridge Bats